apache/accumulo-website/_docs-2-0/administration/kerberos.md

 Kerberos is a very complicated software application and is deserving of much more description than can be provided here.
-An [explain like I`m 5](http://www.roguelynn.com/words/explain-like-im-5-kerberos/) blog post is very good at distilling the basics, while [MIT Keberos's project page](http://web.mit.edu/kerberos/) contains lots of documentation for users or administrators.
+An [explain like I`m 5](http://www.roguelynn.com/words/explain-like-im-5-kerberos/) blog post is very good at distilling the basics, while [MIT Kerberos's project page](http://web.mit.edu/kerberos/) contains lots of documentation for users or administrators.
 Various Hadoop "vendors" also provide free documentation that includes step-by-step instructions for configuring Hadoop and ZooKeeper (which will be henceforth considered as prerequisites).